Human Body

 However, recent medical imaging technologies can use data analysed by computer systems to produce 3-D images of body functions.
 This approach was the basis of tomography by imaging the human body in sections: the non-invasive imaging technique computed tomography.
 This technique uses computers to analyse several cross-sectional X-rays to produce details about structures within the body.
 The method was invented by the British engineer Godfrey Hounsfield of EMI Laboratories, England, in 1972.

 The computed tomography principle is based on X-rays passing through the body, where they are absorbed or reflected at different levels.
-During the procedure, the patient lies on a moveable bed which transports to a computerised axial tomography (CAT) scanner, rotating 360 degrees around the patient whilst taking X-ray images.
+During the procedure, the patient lies on a moveable bed that is transported to a computerised axial tomography (CAT) scanner, which rotates 360 degrees around the patient while taking X-ray images.
 The resultant images are combined to obtain a 2-D slice.

-With more advanced computer systems and software, computed tomography scanning has become a routine diagnostic tool to evaluate the disease state.
+With more advanced computer systems and software, computed tomography scanning has become a routine diagnostic tool for evaluating disease state.
 CT imaging is essential for scanning the brain and thorax and can measure down to a millimetre.

 However, the major disadvantage of CT scanning is that it exposes patients to a larger radiation dose than X-rays.
 Another scanner which does not use radiation is magnetic resonance imaging (MRI).
 This non-invasive medical imaging technique is based on the interaction of matter exposed to magnetic fields and radio waves to emit radio signals.